 The Fed uses the fed funds, the fed funds rate, and the reserve requirement to manage liquidity.
 Its goal is to prevent high inflation at all costs.
 Inflation hurts the economy by lowering the standard of living.

 If inflation is under control, then the Fed has a secondary goal.
 It must reduce unemployment to its natural level.
 If unemployment is too high, then the country is probably in a recession.

 To reduce inflation, the Fed raises the fed funds rate.
 That reduces the amount of money that banks have to lend.
 That slows consumer borrowing and demand.
-It also reduces business expansion, investment and hiring.
-That's called contractionary monetary policy.
+It also reduces business expansion, investment, and hiring.
+That's called "contractionary monetary policy."
 It is beneficial to know when the Fed will raise rates.